Locatalyze

 90K+

-Residents in Gungahlin — ACT's fastest-growing district and most under-served café market
+Residents in Gungahlin — the ACT's fastest-growing district and most under-served café market

 ACT Planning 2025